chitrakakkar/Capstone_FinalProject2/README.md

 ##Known issues
 I am not sure but the API does not detect all the faces and can break the code.
 Though I have done some error handling, it can still break the code as the image format dependencies are yet unknown.
 Needs more testing’s and error handlings.
+• One bug I found out yesterday that if the uploaded picture has a resolution more than 720*600, the chart displays the labels twice/thrice.

 ##Future development